lachusoman/ooh/README.md

 number of parameters will

-update requires all attributes mandatory. explain why. explain why testcases are large.
+update requires all attributes mandatory. explain why. explain why testcases are large. ideally would be doing like user.spec.js